Andrei Dapkiunas

-Andrei Dapkiunas (Андрэй Вадзімавіч Дапкюнас, born 11 April 1963, Minsk) is a Belarusian diplomat who is currently Ambassador-designate of Belarus to Austria and Slovenia, Permanent Representative of Belarus to the international organisations in Vienna and to the Organisation for Security and Co-operation in Europe (OSCE).
+Andrei Vadimovich Dapkiunas (Андрэй Вадзімавіч Дапкюнас, born 11 April 1963, Minsk) is a Belarusian diplomat who is currently Ambassador of Belarus to Austria, Slovenia and Slovakia, Permanent Representative of Belarus to the international organisations in Vienna and to the Organisation for Security and Co-operation in Europe (OSCE).
 He holds the rank of Ambassador Extraordinary and Plenipotentiary since 2011.

 Background and education

 Dapkiunas was born in Minsk in a family related to Yanka Kupala, the foremost Belarusian poet and a symbolic figure in the Belarusian national revival of the early 20th century.
 He holds a PhD degree in political science from the Belarusian State University (1991) and a graduate degree in languages (English and French) from the Minsk State Institute for Foreign Languages (1985).
 Alumnus of the London School of Economics and Political Science (Research Fee student, 1989–1990).

 Career

 Early diplomatic career

 Dapkiunas joined the Ministry of Foreign Affairs of Belarus in February 1992 and is currently among the longest-serving members of the Belarusian diplomatic service.
 As a junior diplomat, in 1992–1994 he had his first foreign assignment at the Permanent Mission of Belarus to the United Nations.
 After returning to Minsk in 1994, for more than nine years he headed the Ministry's department responsible for bilateral relations of Belarus with the US and Canada and later – with all countries of the Americas.